 These pits were not the same shape as the other three pits (which were shaped roughly like a boat).
 Instead they were rectangular trenches which contained disassembled boats.
-As part of the pyramid’s southern enclosure wall runs over one of the pits confirming that the pits were constructed before the end of the fourth dynasty (when the wall was completed).
+Part of the pyramid’s southern enclosure wall runs over one of the pits, confirming that the pits were constructed before the end of the fourth dynasty (when the wall was completed).

-Both pits had a roof of huge limestone slabs, but only one has been fully excavated (to protect the contents of the other). weighing between 17 and 20 tons each.
+Both pits had a roof of huge limestone slabs, but only one has been fully excavated (to protect the contents of the other).
+These slabs weigh between 17 and 20 tons each.
 The largest is about 4.8 meters long.

 There is a small cabin or shrine in the middle of the boat (enclosed within a reed-mat structure with papyriform poles) and a small cabin at the front (probably for the captain).
 There were ten oars, but no mast, or sail, making it suitable only for river travel.

 The craftsmen who constructed the pits left numerous marks and inscriptions, including eighteen cartouches containing the name of Djedefre.
 This suggests that some parts of the pyramid complex were completed after Khufu’s death by his successor.
 It is also possible that Djedefre’s name appears because he used the boats when burying Khufu.